datarobot-community/tutorials-for-data-scientists/Multiclass Classification/one-vs-rest-with-datarobot/README.md

 Lithofacies and One vs Rest with DataRobot - Solving multiclass problems in two ways.
 Using the native multiclass option in DataRobot as well as creating a series of one versus all models to simulate a multiclass model.

+### Getting Started

+Follow the steps as outlined within the notebook file.

+### Problem Type
+Multiclass Classification